 Put simply, we don’t know what maintains self mutilation, but we think that your birds entire environment may work together to maintain the habit, once it has started.

-This might be living in a household environment with a mix of lack of continuous companionship, lack of exercise and enrichment, a sense of confinement and boredom and household contaminents.
-We also think that it might be because of bad training systems where the bird is trained by using incorrect reinforcement techniques that may work for children that you can reason with but not necessarily birds that are just a few generations away from their wild cousins.
+This might be living in a household environment with inappropriate companionship, lack of exercise and enrichment, a sense of confinement and boredom and household contaminants.
+We also think that it might be because of bad training systems where the bird is trained by using incorrect reinforcement techniques that may work for children but not necessarily for birds that are just a few generations away from their wild cousins.

 Looked at holistically we can deduce that the majority of the issues are caused in some ways by interaction with humans.